Tuesday, October 28, 2008

 Shortcut Chicken and Biscuit Dumplings

-Love old fashioned chicken and dumplings but don't have the time to stew a chicken?
-Then this shortcut chicken and dumplings is just what you need.
 This recipe uses already cooked chicken that you have either prepared in advance and put away, or a store-bought rotisserie chicken purchased from the market.
-A can of flaky biscuits stand in for the dumplings.
+A can of flaky biscuits tossed in flour, stands in for the dumplings, though I've also included a biscuit dough recipe in the Cook's Notes of the recipe that you can either roll out, or drop.

 While that is simmering, split all of the biscuits from a can of flaky biscuits into two or three separate layers, cut into strips and toss with the flour.
 This coating will help keep the biscuits from being gooey and will help with thickening the broth.
 Shake off excess flour.
 You can also use regular biscuits and simply pinch off pieces if you prefer.